How and Where to Watch All The Oscar-Nominated Films Online

-How to Watch the 2023 Oscar Nominees Online: ‘Triangle of Sadness,’ 'The Whale', ‘Elvis’ and More
+How to Watch the 2023 Oscar Nominees Online: 'Everywhere All At Once,' Elvis,’ 'The Whale,' and More

-The 95th Academy Awards are less than two weeks away.
-The Oscars ceremony, hosted by Jimmy Kimmel, will take place Sunday, March 12.
+The 95th Academy Awards are just a few days away.
+The Oscars ceremony, hosted by Jimmy Kimmel, will take place this Sunday, March 12.
 Ahead of Hollywood's biggest night, you have ample time to catch up on the films you may have missed or need to re-watch at home.

 This year's top 10 contenders include The Banshees of Inisherin, Elvis, All Quiet on the Western Front, The Fabelmans, Tár, and Triangle of Sadness.
 Daniel Scheinert and Daniel Kwan's Everything Everywhere All at Once landed a leading 11 nominations.
 For the first time, two sequels — Top Gun: Maverick and Avatar: The Way of Water — were nominated for best picture.

 If you missed your opportunity to see a lot of the nominees this year, we've rounded up how to watch all of the 2023 Oscar-nominated films.
-Plus, find out where to catch the ceremony when it airs on ABC in March.
+Plus, find out where to catch the ceremony when it airs on ABC this weekend.

 How to Watch The 95th Academy Awards